Meta Tests Removal of Canadian News Content in Response to Proposed Online News Act

 “As we prepare to comply with the legislation, we will begin tests on both [Facebook and Instagram] that will limit some users and publishers from viewing or sharing some news content in Canada.”

-Meta says that it’ll launch randomized testing of the removal of Canadian news content, with users to see a pop-up notification if they attempt to share such in its apps.
+Meta says that it’ll launch randomized testing of the removal of Canadian news content, with users seeing a pop-up notification if they attempt to share such in its apps.

 “Product tests will impact news outlets both within and outside of Canada.
 Meta is identifying news outlets on our platforms based on the current language of Bill C-18.
 As drafted, the legislation states that news outlets are in scope if they primarily report on, investigate or explain current issues or events of public interest.”